BAM Correlation

 bamFile1 bamFile2 ... bamFileX <OPTIONS>

-(2) or you can write all the paths for all your files in a single file and pass that as the input using the -f
+(2) or you can write all the paths for all your files in a single file and pass that as the input using the -f flag

 java -jar ScriptManager.jar bam-statistics bam-correlation inputFile -f <OPTIONS>